alvartaco/htmx-examples-clojure/README.md

 htmx niceties for Clojure are present in [SimpleUI](https://github.com/whamtet/simpleui) but I'm going to skip this to keep things simpler.

+### How to use

+In action here : [TODO - add hosted link]

+1. Try out at repl.
+Else, run `clj -M -m dumrat.htmx-learn.core` at root folder.
+2. Point the browser to [htmx-examples](http://localhost:3000/htmx-examples/index.html).

 ### libs used

 1. [integrant](https://github.com/weavejester/integrant) for system creation.